DylanVann/dv-scripts/README.md

 - `start`
   - Compile individual files in watch mode using Babel.
   - We do this so that when developing in a monorepo you get proper hot module reloading.
-- `publish`
+- `release`
-  - Publish a canary release if we aren't on the `master` branch.
+  - Release a canary release if we aren't on the `master` branch.
-  - Publish a release based on conventional commits.
+  - Release a release based on conventional commits.
   - Works in monorepo's.